-Sage Studies in International Sociology Books is part of ISA’s well-established SSIS series, started in 1974.
-It encourages debates of international significance and charts out future trends of sociological importance.
+The ISA’s series SAGE Studies in International Sociology (SSIS), founded in 1974, encourages debates of international significance and maps out future trends of sociological importance.

-SSIS books identify new areas of scholarship organising the discipline internationally and having global consequences.
-They include two kinds of publications:
+The SSIS series identifies new areas of scholarship informing the discipline internationally which have global consequences.

-- proceedings of ISA World Congresses, ISA Forums, meetings of the Research Committees and of the National Association Liaison Committee
+- Proceedings of ISA World Congresses, ISA Forums, meetings of the Research Committees and of the Council of National Associations

 Proposals should be submitted to:

-To claim the discount for new titles order via the SAGE website, ISA members should order the books and enter the code UK09OB001 at the checkout.
-This discount is valid until December 31, 2018.
+To claim a discount for the titles ordered via the Sage website, ISA members should order the books and enter the code UK09OB001 at checkout.
+This discount is valid until December 31, 2024.

-Customers in India can buy a copy for Rs750.
-Contact email@example.com to place an order.
+Customers in India can buy a copy by contacting email@example.com to place an order.